ampatterson123-cmd/Revenue-Concentration-Strategic-Growth-Optimization-Analysis/README.md

 ---

 ## Data Description
-The dataset was source from Kaggle and includes the following columns:
+The dataset was sourced from Kaggle and includes the following columns:

 | Column Name       | Description |
 |------------------|-------------|